aisingapore/TagUI/docs/main_concepts.rst

 .. code-block:: none

-  if row_count is more than 5
+  if row_count more than 5
     some steps

 .. code-block:: none

-  if row_count is less than 5
+  if row_count less than 5
     some steps